metalx1000/My-Vim-Setup/README.md

 # My-Vim-Setup
-My files for VIM usage
+My files for VIM and TMUX usage